molpopgen/fwdpy11/doc/pages/types.rst

     "g", "Genetic value."
     "e", "Random component of trait value."
     "label", "The index of this diploid in the population."
+    "parental_data", "A Python object with information about parents."

+The information stored in `parental_data` is simulation-dependent.
+For models with no population structure, it will typically be a Python tuple containing the `label` value for each parent.
+See :ref:`parentage` for an example.

 For a multi-locus simulation, the diploid genotype at each locus is stored in a :class:`fwdpy11.fwdpy11_types.DiploidContainer`, which is an opaque list of :class:`fwdpy11.fwdpy11_types.SingleLocusDiploid` objects.  **The w/g/e/label fields are only populated for the first locus.**